-Throughout his entire career – from time a member of the Massachusetts legislature to Norfolk County District Attorney to now in Congress – Bill has supported responsible gun control legislation.
-He supports background checks before all gun purchases, in addition to stemming illegal possession or transfer of firearms and improving safety technologies like personalized weapons and trigger locks
+Throughout his entire career – from time as a member of the Massachusetts legislature to Norfolk County District Attorney to now in Congress – Bill has supported responsible gun control legislation.
+He supports background checks before all gun purchases, in addition to stemming illegal possession or transfer of firearms and improving safety technologies like personalized weapons and trigger lo

 Bill believes that access to high-quality, affordable healthcare is a basic human right.
 While he was not in Congress when the Patient Protection and Affordable Care Act (ACA) was voted on in 2009, he is a strong proponent of health care reform as originated in Massachusetts, which has been an unrivaled success.

 As a strong advocate for equal rights, Bill has always worked to oppose discrimination of all forms.

 Bill is a strong advocate for organized labor and credits unions with support for our country’s middle class and workplace protections.
 Workers who are unionized are often paid more than their nonunion counterparts and are covered by workplace-related health insurance.
 Strong unions translate into fairer treatment for workers, including hours, pay, and leave time.